DesktopECHO/Pi-Hole-for-WSL1/README.md

 # [PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd)

-This scripts performs an automated install of Pi-Hole for Windows 10 (version 1803 and newer) or Windows Server 2019:
+This scripts performs an automated install of Pi-hole 5 for Windows 10 (version 1803 and newer) or Windows Server 2019

+Copy PH4WSL1 to your computer and "Run as Administrator"

 * Enables WSL1 and downloads Ubuntu 20.04 from Microsoft